lddweb/ldd-directory-lite/readme.txt

 == Installation ==

-1. Install from the WordPress plugins utility or simply move the `lddbd` folder to your plugins directory (`/wp-content/plugins`)
+1. Install from the WordPress plugins utility or simply move the `ldd-business-directory` folder to your plugins directory (`/wp-content/plugins`)
 1. Make sure you activate the plugin on your plugins page
 1. Now you should have a “Businesses” menu item on your dashboard
 1. From here you can alter your settings, add businesses, edit business information, and customize your categories